How Does Para Alpine Skiing's Factored Time System Work?

 | Athlete C | LW9 | 0.93 | 69.20s | 69.20 × 0.93 = 64.36s |

-RESULT: Athlete B wins with 63.21s despite Athlete A having a bigger raw-time "discount."
+RESULT: Athlete B wins with 63.21s despite having the fastest raw time anyway.
 Athlete A finishes 2nd with 63.76s.
 Athlete C finishes 3rd with 64.36s — despite being 5 seconds faster than Athlete A in raw time.

-This example illustrates why understanding factored time is essential for watching Paralympic alpine skiing.
-The raw leaderboard means nothing — only the factored leaderboard matters.
+The raw leaderboard means nothing — only the factored leaderboard determines the medals.

-Para alpine skiing features the same event disciplines as Olympic alpine skiing, with specific adaptations:
+Para alpine skiing features the same event disciplines as Olympic alpine skiing, with 30 medal events across the 6 disciplines at Milano-Cortina 2026:

 Downhill — The fastest event.
 Single run, pure speed.
 Factored times from one run determine the results.